 My mother immigrated to the United States with eight children.
-When we arrived in Oregon, she had just $200 in her purse and yet, no matter what our circumstances were, my mother always took time to listen to others, empathize, and take on their challenges.
-I saw how the solidarity she showed people was reciprocated in powerful ways.
+When we arrived in Oregon, she only had $200 in her purse, and yet, no matter what our circumstances were, my mother always took time to listen to others, empathize, and take on their challenges.
+I saw the solidarity she showed people reciprocated in powerful ways.
 That was my first lesson in social justice.

-With the help of government services and programs, I made it to college.
+With the help of government services and programs, I attended college.
 During college, my eyes were opened to the reasons life is so much harder for some people and communities than others.
-I realized there are systems in place to keep us down - and that we the people really can make change happen.
-For the first time I felt powerful instead of like a victim, and I dedicated my life to fighting for social justice.
+I realized there are systems in place to keep us down and that we the people really can make change happen.
+For the first time, I felt powerful, and I dedicated my life to fighting for social justice.

-After college I moved to Washington DC.
-There, I learned to fundraise from Nancy Pelosi, and I had the privilege of working alongside voting rights advocate Stacey Abrams and organizing powerhouse Heather Booth.
-I learned so much from these mentors, and discovered a passion for community organizing that brought me back home to the area where I grew up in Oregon.
+After college, I moved to Washington, D.C.
+I learned to fundraise from Nancy Pelosi, and I had the privilege of working alongside voting rights advocate Stacey Abrams and organizing powerhouse Heather Booth.
+I learned so much from these mentors and discovered a passion for community organizing that brought me back home to Oregon.

 Rest in Peace, Mamá.
-I'm still fighting for others, like you taught me.
+I'm still fighting for others just like you taught me.